ericwu13/arc-ov7670-segmentation/README.md

-# CareBaby -- Baby Caretaking Micro-Robot System
+# Magical Robot - Front-Vehicle Detection to Enhance Drivers' Awareness

-This application, which implements a image semantic segmentation on ARC IoT board, is designed to show how to use camera and Machine Learning in embARC to save your baby from entering dangerous section in your home, such as kitchen.
+This application, which implements a image semantic segmentation on ARC IoT board, is designed to show how to use OV7670 camera and Machine Learning in embARC to achieve front-vehicle detection to enhance drivers' awareness.

 * [Introduction](#introduction)
 	* [System Architecture](#system-architecture)